jasonwalsh/ubuntu-16.04/README.md

     $ docker-compose up

-The previous command invokes the Kitchen [`test`](https://docs.chef.io/ctl_kitchen.html#kitchen-test) subcommand, which creates a new instance, runs the Ansible Playbook, run the compliance tests, and then destroys the instance.
+The previous command invokes the Kitchen [`test`](https://docs.chef.io/ctl_kitchen.html#kitchen-test) subcommand, which creates a new instance, runs the Ansible Playbook, runs the compliance tests, and then destroys the instance.

 To invoke different subcommands, invoke the following command: